Knowledge Base

 Author: Adam Parry

 Adam is one of our Digital Accountants specialising in Small and Micro Accounting and Corporation Tax.
-He holds a First class Degree in Accounting and Finance and is an active contributor to our knowledge base articles.
-When not delivering a first class service he enjoys the ski slopes of Austria, dining and also has a keen intersting in classic cars.
+He holds a First-class Degree in Accounting and Finance and is a key member of our Front of House team, delivering exceptional customer service.
+Adam also contributes to our knowledge base and in his spare time enjoys the ski slopes of Austria, dining out and pursuing his interest in classic cars.

 Read All articles by Adam Parry